Need a weekend at the beach? Spend a weekend in Fort Pickens National Seashore on the Florida Panhandle, just 59 miles from Pensacola.

 - Go Fishing off The Fort Pickens Pier

-- Go swimming at Langdon Beach (there is a lifeguard on duty from Memorial Day to Labor Day).
+- Go swimming at Langdon Beach (a lifeguard is on duty from Memorial Day to Labor Day).